jonhersh/WorldBank_ML_2022/README.md

 ![](images/rstudio_console.PNG)

-### Using Github
+### Downloading Course Materials from Github

 If you have never used Github, don't worry.
 It's easy!
-To download the files in this repository to your computer, please do one of the following.
+To download the files in this repository to your computer, after downloading and installing R and RStudio, execute the following code in RStudio.

-1. Download github and create a username.
-Navigate to the top of this repo and click 'clone'.
-This will copy all of the files to your computer.
-2. Click the "Code" button on the main page, and then "Download Zip" to download all the files in this repo as a zip.
-3. You may also download the files individually, or copy and paste code as needed.
-4. Use [git2r](https://github.com/ropensci/git2r) to clone the repo directly.

-### Loading The Github Repo in rstudio.cloud

 ```
 install.packages('usethis')